 Medicare Advantage (MA or Part C), is a popular alternative to traditional Medicare.
-Since 2010, enrollment increased 71 percent, with as many as one in every three eligible seniors today choosing an Medicare Advantage plan over Original Medicare.
+Since 2010, enrollment increased by 71 percent, with as many as one in every three eligible seniors today choosing a Medicare Advantage plan over Original Medicare.
 Understanding this option is a critical step in managing health care into retirement.
 Here are some things to consider, along with a few pros and cons of Medicare Part C.

 The Differences Between Original Medicare and Medicare Advantage

 Original Medicare is fairly basic.
 Coverage includes hospital insurance (Part A) and medical insurance (Part B).
 While Part A is free for most people, Part B carries a monthly premium.
-Prescription drug benefits (Part D) are not part of Original Medicare, but can be added for an additional monthly premium.
+Prescription drug benefits (Part D) are not part of Original Medicare but can be added for an additional monthly premium.

 Seniors enrolled in Original Medicare can visit any doctor or hospital they choose, as long as the provider accepts Medicare.
-While a good percentage of costs are covered, seniors are responsible for out-of-pocket expenses, like deductibles, coinsurance and copays.
+While a good percentage of costs are covered, seniors are responsible for out-of-pocket expenses, like deductibles, coinsurance, and copays.
 Many people add Medicare Supplement insurance (Medigap) to help shoulder some of these costs.

-By contrast, Medicare Advantage is offered by private insurance companies as an alternative way to receive Original Medicare.
+By contrast, Medicare Advantage is offered by private insurance companies as an alternative way to receiving Original Medicare.
 With an MA plan, you receive Part A and Part B benefits, as well as additional benefits not covered by traditional Medicare.
 Most MA plans include coverage for prescription drugs, as well as dental, vision and in some cases, even hearing.

 Is Medicare Advantage a Good Deal?